pgRouting/pgrouting/src/contraction/doc/contraction.rst

 .. image:: images/undirected_sampledata_c.png

-There are five cases, in these documentation, which arise when calculating the shortest path between a given source and target.
+There are five cases, in this documentation, which arise when calculating the shortest path between a given source and target.
-In this examples, pgr_dijkstra is used.
+In this examples, ``pgr_dijkstra`` is used.

 - **Case 1**: Both source and target belong to the contracted graph.
-- **Case 2**: Source belongs to a contracted graph, while target belongs to a vertex subgraph.
+- **Case 2**: Source belongs to a contracted graph, while target belongs to a edge subgraph.
-- **Case 3**: Source belongs to a contracted graph, while target belongs to an edge subgraph.
+- **Case 3**: Source belongs to a vertex subgraph, while target belongs to an edge subgraph.
-- **Case 4**: Source belongs to a vertex subgraph, while target belongs to an edge subgraph.
+- **Case 4**: Source belongs to a contracted graph, while target belongs to an vertex subgraph.
 - **Case 5**: The path contains a new edge added by the contraction algorithm.

 Construction of the graph in the database